-- 11.19 The junction of Lingwood Lane with Main Street marks the start of the second character zone within the Conservation Area, which lies to the east of the church and follows Main Street to its junction with Shelt Hill and Lowdham Lane.
+11.19 The junction of Lingwood Lane with Main Street marks the start of the second character zone within the Conservation Area, which lies to the east of the church and follows Main Street to its junction with Shelt Hill and Lowdham Lane.
 The character of the Area changes significantly from a more open structure with tree-lined spaces, to one dominated by a higher density built form, both historic and modern.
 The Conservation Area boundary encompasses all the buildings along the north side of Main Street, including their long rear curtilages.
-To the south of Main Street the boundary excludes the late 20th century development on Pinfold Close and Small's Croft and only includes historic buildings at the eastern end of Main Street that directly front onto the street. - 11.20 Lingwood Lane rises southwards from the church, heading towards Lambley.
-Moving past the church a row of possibly 18th century framework knitters' cottages stands south of the brook, their lack of curtilage indicative of their non-agricultural function (Figure 14).
+To the south of Main Street the boundary excludes the late 20th century development on Pinfold Close and Small's Croft and only includes historic buildings at the eastern end of Main Street that directly front onto the street.

+11.20 Lingwood Lane rises southwards from the church, heading towards Lambley..
 Further to the south, Lingwood Lane tells the story of the education facilities in Woodborough.
 The Old Vicarage on the west side was the location of the village's first endowed school from 1736.
 In 1878 a purpose built school was opened on the opposite side of Lingwood Lane, with the original building being extended to become the Vicarage.
 The former 18th century school sits hard to the back of the road, and is composed of red brick with a plain tile roof.
 There are few windows apparent in public views.
-In terms of its materials and form, it makes an important contribution to the streetscape. - 11.21 To the east of Lingwood Lane, a new pre-fabricated CLASP school building replaced the 1878 school and it remains in use as the village school.
-These pre-fabricated, modular CLASP buildings were popular in coal mining areas as any sections damaged by mining subsidence could be easily replaced. - 11.22 The 1878 school building is typical Victorian, composed of red brick with a steep plain tiled roofs featuring a series of transverse gables.
+In terms of its materials and form, it makes an important contribution to the streetscape.

+11.21 To the east of Lingwood Lane, a new pre-fabricated CLASP school building replaced the 1878 school and it remains in use as the village school.
+These pre-fabricated, modular CLASP buildings were popular in coal mining areas as any sections damaged by mining subsidence could be easily replaced.

+11.22 The 1878 school building is typical Victorian, composed of red brick with a steep plain tiled roofs featuring a series of transverse gables.
 The former school building has now been converted to residential use, with the extant school being housed in single prefabricated structures to the north.